 Ok, so now we have some details.
-This is a great first step, but we need to break these things down into more granular details and put a timeframe on them.
+This is a great first step, but we need to break these things down into more granular details and put a face on them.

 - Specific deliverables

 Yay!
 Deliverables and dates to stick them to!
-User stories to understand the proper flow!
+User stories to understand the proper journey & user flow!
 Now let’s start framing this house out.

-Now we have a structural understanding, and can flesh out the visual side.
+Now that we have a structural understanding, we can flesh out the visual side.

 - Mood boards

-Ok all we need to do now is take the mockups and build them into real web pages!
+Ok all we need to do now is take the design and translate it into a real digital product!

 - Hosting and domains

 - Site configuration & page setup

 - Behavioral and unit testing